haoujey/docker-talendesb_721/README.md

 ## Introduction

-Container for running Talend Open Studio for ESB 7.1.1
+Container for running Talend Open Studio for ESB 7.1.1 (Karaf)